-Perspective of Higher Self – Think about those moments in your life where you were striving for some achievement that was so appealing, you were willing to do just about anything to get it.
-It might have been high school sports, a competition at work, or something else, but you assuredly put pleasure and “good feelings” aside for the sake of this higher goal.
+Perspective of Higher Self – Think about those moments in your life where you were striving for some achievement that was so appealing, that you were willing to do just about anything to get it.
+It might have been high school sports, competition at work, or something else, but you assuredly put pleasure and “good feelings” aside for the sake of this higher goal.

 Perspective of Society – It isn’t always a good idea to fit in with society, but sometimes they can be a gauge of our behavior.
-Viewing addiction from the perspective of society can give you another eye opening experience about how it is perceived.
+Viewing addiction from the perspective of society can give you another eye-opening experience about how it is perceived.